psFournier/dl_toolbox/README.md

 pip install --upgrade pip
-pip install -r requirements.txt python3 -m ipykernel install --user --name=dl_toolbox pip install jupyterlab jupyter-lab
+pip install -r requirements.txt python3 -m ipykernel install --user --name=dl_toolbox
 ```

-Then the notebook train_semcity.ipynb in dl_toolbox/train should run from scratch with the dl_toolbox kernel picked on the top right.
+Then launch in a jupyterlab the notebook train_semcity.ipynb in dl_toolbox/train with the dl_toolbox kernel, it should run from scratch.